Luizfcs35/Portfolio.DIO/README.md

 # Portfolio.DIO

 ##  About
-This is a portfolio of projects I have worked on / DIO.
+This is a portfolio of projects I have worked on Developer Javascript / DIO.

 ##  Tech
 * HTML
 * CSS